iTowns/itowns/CONTRIBUTING.md

 * Developer: https://lists.osgeo.org/pipermail/itowns-dev/
 * User: https://lists.osgeo.org/pipermail/itowns-user/

 If you cannot find any information on your problem in the archive, you can start a new thread by sending an email to the list, and someone will probably answer with a solution.
-Please indicate clearly in your email title that you work with iTowns version 2:  *[iTownsV2]*

 If you think you've found a bug in iTowns, first search the [iTowns issues](https://github.com/iTowns/itowns/issues).
 If an issue already exists, you can add a comment with any additional information.
 Use reactions (not comments) to express your interest.
 This helps prioritize issues.